 Compactness and a step count feature on the Lifespan TR2000e folding treadmill are just two advantages to this attractive model.
 You also get the exclusive incline feature that simulates running uphill.
 Can you feel the burn already?

-The Lifespan TR2000 folding treadmill is equipped with a 2.5 hp continuous duty motor, a 650-pound thrust, 2.5" front roller, 2" rear roller, 1-inch thick deck with aluminum side rails, 2-ply tread belt, 56" long running area, EZ folding mechanism, and a 350-lb user capacity.
+The Lifespan TR2000e folding treadmill is equipped with a 2.5 hp continuous duty motor, a 650-pound thrust, 2.5" front roller, 2" rear roller, 1-inch thick deck with aluminum side rails, 2-ply tread belt, 56" long running area, EZ folding mechanism, and a 300-lb user capacity.
 It also offers quick buttons on the console and handlebar toggle buttons for speed/incline, plus heart-rate-controlled (HRC) programs, and a good warranty.

-Along the same line is the Automatic Safety Pause, part of the Intelli-Guard technology, which senses when your foot no longer strikes the tread belt and will automatically pause after 20 seconds of non-use.
+The TR2000e comes with the Automatic Safety Pause, part of the Intelli-Guard technology, which senses when your foot no longer strikes the tread belt and will automatically pause after 20 seconds of non-use.

 If you’ve already done some research on this model, you have likely seen the positive reviews on the Lifespan TR2000e folding treadmill, a model that has been around since 2007.